GenoJ83/GenoJ83/README.md

 ## 🚀 About Me

 - 🔍 **Researcher** – Currently working on **rural electrification solutions** to empower underserved communities.
-- ✍️ **Writer** – Sharing insights on tech, sustainability, and personal growth.
 - 💻 **Tech Enthusiast** – Constantly exploring new tools, frameworks, and open-source contributions.
 - 🌱 **Currently Learning** – Advanced React, renewable energy systems, and AI for social impact.